msoula/cosmicbox/README.md

 And eject your SD card.

-## INSTALL THE COSMICBOX TO THE STORAGE DEVICE
+## INSTALL THE LIBRARYBOX TO THE STORAGE DEVICE

 You have to create one partition in fat32 on the storage device.